Generators for Vector Spaces Spanned by Double Zeta Values with Even Weight: Introduction and main theorem

 \section{Introduction and main theorem}

 In recent years, the multiple zeta values have appeared in various contexts in mathematics and physics (cf. \cite{AKNO,BBBL,zagier2}).
-The double zeta values, which are the multiple zeta values with depth $2$ and also called as Euler or Zagier sums, are defined by
+The double zeta values, which are the multiple zeta values with depth $2$ and also called Euler sums or Euler-Zagier sums, are defined by